 Over the past century, countries across the globe have developed specialized courts, probation systems, and correctional institutions for youth (often termed juveniles or minors) to distinguish youth from adults.
 The separate systems for youth are presumably geared more toward rehabilitation than punishment, recognizing a younger person as capable of change, more deserving of rehabilitation, and less culpable than a mature adult for his or her crime (Abrams, 2013).
 However, the age at which a young person is processed in a juvenile justice system, an adult criminal justice system, or even another system entirely (i.e., the child welfare or social service system) varies widely across nations (Hazel, 2008).
 There is no uniform way that a person is legally treated as a “child,” “adolescent,” “young adult” or “adult” even though these terms connote gradients of criminal culpability based on age and presumed cognitive and moral maturity.

-The goal of this study is to investigate the historical development and implementation of policies and practices related to age and justice.
+The goal of this study is to investigate the historical development and implementation of policies and practices related to age and youth justice.
 We look at a variation in definitions and constructions of age and criminal responsibility, the ways that these policies and practices are currently in flux due to discourses of neo-liberalism, extended age of adolescence, and neuroscience, and what these cases can teach the U.S. about de-incarceration.
 Purposively selecting four nations as case studies, we pose the following questions: